-5. Power source: again, in 2004, gas generators were a life saver for some.
+5. Power source: Again, in 2004, gas generators were a life saver for some.
 No power means your fridge food will go bad.
-Also your freezer will defrost.
+Also, your freezer will defrost.
 People powered their fridges with their generators.
-No power means no water also, if you rely on an electric pump.
+No power means no water also if you rely on an electric pump.
 Do you need a generator?

 5. Know where your emergency supplies are: ie, candles/flashlights, battery powered radio & chain saw with gas- wait, what?
-Yes, I’ve been trapped in a village by fallen trees in the road, after a super storm swept through our mountain.
+Yes, I’ve been trapped in a village by fallen trees on the road, after a super storm swept through our mountain.
 If you have a chainsaw and know how to use it, make sure it has gas/oil.
 You may need it.
 (Don’t go anywhere near fallen power lines though, as they may still be live.)

 If the hurricane has arrived:

-8. Above all else, Keep Calm.
+8. Above all else, keep calm.
 Your kids will follow your lead.
 If you are anxious, they will be too.

 And now you wait.
 Prepping for a hurricane is a mini-storm in itself, and the waiting can be the boring aftermath.
 As it turned out for us, now-lucky Floridians, Hurricane Erica fizzled out, but we are expecting heavy rains- something that has been happening here so much I’m considering planting rice!
-However, our yard is clean and we are ready for the next named storm on the horizon: Fred.
+However, our yard is clean and we are ready for the next named storm on the horizon.

 www.ready.gov (US gov. website for drinking water treatment)

-Red Cross Water safety (Red Cross Website)
+Red Cross Water Safety (Red Cross Website)